 Taking part in a work placement falls into the same category and could have helped you develop your communication, time-management and computer skills.
 Non-academic accomplishments may involve music, sport, travel or clubs and can lead to a variety of competencies such as team-working, leadership, language or presentation skills.
 A word of warning here: it is vital that you sell yourself, but arrogance or lies will result in your personal statement landing in the 'rejected' pile.
 Provide a memorable conclusionOnce you have emphasised your keen interest and relevant qualities, you should round off the statement with a conclusion that will be remembered.

 How to use oral presentations to help english language learners

-It is also helpful for student presentations to be connected to a current unit of study 19 Oct 2015 - When applying to a UK university, the discovery that school grades alone are not enough to A personal statement can help you stand out is often the only way you can express your personality and say 'choose me!' to staff from 40 UK universities, vocational colleges and English language schools..
+Negativity has no place in a personal statement, so if you need to mention a difficult situation you have overcome, ensure you present it as a learning experience rather than giving the reader an opportunity to notice any shortcomings 19 Oct 2015 - When applying to a UK university, the discovery that school grades alone are not enough to A personal statement can help you stand out is often the only way you can express your personality and say 'choose me!' to staff from 40 UK universities, vocational colleges and English language schools..

 17 killer presentations tips for students who want to stand out